 This is because people may love a video but immediately be put off by a hint of sales.
 Sales break the spell.
 If they’re present when your video doesn’t need them, you may lose out on big impact.

-In reverse, the absence of sales messages often builds customer trust and increases brand awareness.
+In reverse, the absence of sales messages often builds brand trust and awareness.

 The less distraction, the more focus your video has.

 Now, ‘strong’ doesn’t necessarily mean awe-inspiring and larger-than-life.